Caroline Archer: Activism

 Archer took an interest in reviving the Miss OPAL Quest and conducted a deportment course for Aboriginal models.
 The Miss Opal quest had initially been popular, with the winner entering the Warana festival quest, but interest had fallen away.
 An unsuccessful candidate for the Nation Aboriginal Consultative Committee in 1973, "Archer was consciously 'middle of the road' in her views; she had little regard for radical solutions to racial issues and referred to herself as an Australian first and then an Aborigine.”

 Archer's activism involved the patenting of Australian Aboriginal culture against cultural exploitation.
 Archer joined the One People of Australia League (OPAL) – a multi-racial organization founded "to weld the Coloured and White Citizens of Australia into one People".
 OPAL was a non-political organisation established in Brisbane in 1961 and ran institutions in Queensland that housed children and provided a support service and social meeting place for Aboriginal people.
 One People of Australia League aimed to help raise the living and education standards of Indigenous Australians living outside of the missions and reserves.
 It was run by both European and Indigenous Australians.
 As state president of OPAL she travelled interstate to federal conferences and to lobby politicians.
-Archer later became the first Aboriginal executive-officer of OPAL in 1974 and eventually became State president for the organisation.
+Archer later became the first Aboriginal executive officer of OPAL in 1974 and eventually became State president of the organisation.

 Archer's deep concern for improved race relations led her to work for the Queensland Department of Education and later for the Department of Aboriginal Affairs in 1978, where she worked as an Education Consultant on Aboriginal culture.
 Archer worked in Canberra where she addressed schools and other groups on aspects of Aboriginal culture.
 As the Queensland Department of Education allowed her to visit schools, she would ask the children to consider how people who could survive in the bush must have had some way of passing on the knowledge.